 - Implement the lists.
 Taking the daily pieces and putting them into play will create new habits that will drive you closer to those goals that will lead you to your ultimate destination.

 Each of these items can be the deadlines that will push me beyond where I am and drive me to where I want to be.
-Making the choice to do them daily – and not waiting to cram them altogether at the end will give me the freedom to go beyond even what I might have hoped or imagined.
+Making the choice to do them daily – and not waiting to cram them all together at the end will give me the freedom to go beyond even what I might have hoped or imagined.

 Procrastination does not have to have control.
 One choice, each day, can be the difference between driving towards a deadline and being driven by that deadline.